With react native we can build applications easily for both Android and iOS users using an almost “identical” codebase.

 Root navigator will take a shape of stack navigator that gathers both external and internal screens together.

-We also need to update our App.js
+We also need to update our App.js to load up this root navigator.

 Now we have an external screen that goes to internal screen on a click of a button.